Trapigtrogen/Game-of-Life/README.md

 # Game of Life
-my take on Conway's Game of Life.
+My take on Conway's Game of Life.
 Window and grid system creation edited from from: https://github.com/catsocks/sdl-grid

 # Controls